Giveony/PARTS-Aircraft/README.md

 # PARTS-Aircraft
-This is the repository for PaperBanana.
+This is the repository for PARTS-Net.
 Our code and dataset will be released in ~2 weeks.